PlantTraitNet: An Uncertainty-Aware Multimodal Framework for Global-Scale Plant Trait Inference from Citizen Science Data: Data

 \subsection{Weakly Labeled Citizen Science Photographs}

-To predict plant traits at a global scale, we utilize two large-scale citizen science datasets: iNaturalist ~\citep{gbif2025, su2021semi} and Pl@ntNet-300K~\citep{garcin2021plantnet}.
+To predict plant traits at a global scale, we utilize two large-scale citizen science datasets: iNaturalist~\citep{gbif2025, su2021semi} and Pl@ntNet-300K~\citep{garcin2021plantnet}.
 These datasets consist of plant images annotated with species labels and geolocations but lack direct trait measurements.
-Following~\citet{schiller2021deep}, we weakly annotate each image using species-level trait distributions from the TRY database~\citep{kattge2020try}, based on the premise that interspecific trait variation generally exceeds intraspecific variation~\citep{dong2020components, wright2017global}.
+Following~\citet{schiller2021deep}, we weakly annotate each image using species-level trait distributions from the TRY database~\citep{kattge2020try}, based on the premise that interspecific trait variation (variation between species) generally exceeds intraspecific variation (variation within species)~\citep{dong2020components, wright2017global}.

 We model each trait as a normal distribution per species, using TRY-derived means and standard deviations, and sample trait values within the interquartile range to reduce outlier influence.
 To account for intraspecific variability, we resample traits for each image at every training epoch ~\cite{schiller2021deep}.